 - There is Nothing I Like about Alliance Econ Group

 What I don’t like about Alliance Econ Group

 - Free to join, but in reality it costs min. $50

 - Members have to pay $50 within 60 minutes.

-If you have questions, or you have already experienced a similar scam, please let me know in the comment section below.
+If you have questions or have encountered a similar scam, please share in the comments below.